Privacy Policy

 Deleted data may persist in encrypted backups for up to 90 days but will not be accessible or used except for disaster recovery purposes.

-10. Your Privacy Rights and Choices
+10. Member Privacy Rights and Choices

 10.1 Access and Correction

-- Account settings in your dashboard
+- Account settings in the Member dashboard

 - Data export tools for comprehensive data downloads

-- Contacting our support team for assistance
+- Contacting the Association support team for assistance

 10.2 Marketing Communications

-You can opt-out of marketing emails by:
+Members can opt-out of marketing emails by:

 - Clicking "unsubscribe" in any marketing email